biotope/biotope-element/docs/guide-data-channels.md

 ```

 You can also pass javascript objects to the attributes if needed.
 They will still go through the
-normal prop chain but our converters are prepared how to deal with them.
+normal prop chain but our converters are prepared to deal with them.
 For example, if you have an
 attribute with `type: 'array'`, and you do either of the two lines of code:
 ```javascript
 document.getElementsByTagName('custom-element')[0].myArray = '[1,2,3]';